carlesfernandez/oe-gnss-sdr-manifest/README.md

     $ repo init -u <file:///path/to/your/git/repository.git>

-## License and Credits
+## Copyright and License

-Copyright: &copy; 2016-2021 Carles Fernandez-Prades.
+Copyright: &copy; 2016-2021 Carles Fern&aacute;ndez-Prades.
 All rights reserved.

-The content of this repository is released under the [MIT](LICENSE) license.
+The content of this repository is released under the [MIT](./LICENSE) license.